d3/d3-queue/README.md

 }
 ```

 If an error occurs, any tasks that were scheduled *but not yet started* will not run.
-For a serial queue (*parallelism* 1), this means that a task will only run if all previous tasks succeed.
+For a serial queue (of *parallelism* 1), this means that a task will only run if all previous tasks succeed.
 For a queue with higher parallelism, only the first error that occurs is reported to the await callback, and tasks that were started before the error occurred will continue to run; note, however, that their results will not be reported to the await callback.

 Tasks can only be deferred before the *await* callback is set.
 If a task is deferred after the await callback is set, the behavior of the queue is undefined.